Introduction to Chair Yoga

 Adaptation is part of our nature.

-Join Jivana Heyman, the founder and director of Accessible Yoga, for a five-week workshop that will explore how to practice asana safely in a chair.
+Join Jivana Heyman, the founder and director of Accessible Yoga, for a five-week online short-course that will explore how to practice asana safely in a chair.

 You’ll learn how adapting the practice can offer the same physical—as well as emotional, mental, and spiritual—benefits.
-Workshop sessions have been pre-recorded and are available on demand.
-This five-week workshop, previously recorded on Zoom with one live Q&A session, covers all the fundamental elements of a holistic practice.
+This course, offered live and online via Zoom, will cover all the fundamental elements of a holistic practice.

 In this course, you'll discover: